hamburgcodingschool/fullstack-2022-03_learn2code/homework/lesson_7.md

-# Let's guess some captial puns
+# Let's guess some capital puns

 In [hangman.js](../code/lesson_7/hangman.js) you can find the state of our hangman game before we finished the session.